skade/yakshav.es/_sources/replacements-for-violent-it-vocabulary.md

 ### Replacements

 When speaking about positive achievements, or your decisions, say it!
 It's your achievement!
 In these cases, save 2 characters, and use "use".
-If you feel like there's suddenly a something missing, answer the question "what for?".
+If you feel like there's suddenly a something missing, answer the question "what exactly?" or "what for?".

 * "We're using Redis to store b-tree indices"
 * "We used Elasticsearch's advanced clustering functionality"